Fennel Varieties for Florida

 Heirloom

-Description: Florence Fennel, also known as Finocchio, is an heirloom variety known for its bulbous stem base and delicate, feathery leaves.
-It has a sweet, anise-like flavor.
+Description: Florence Fennel, also known as Finocchio, forms a crisp, bulbous stem base and sweet, anise-flavored leaves.

 Plant Type: Perennial